 - 1. The Scientific Reasoning Rubric (Appendix A) will only be used by faculty teaching the laboratory science courses listed below3.
 Identify an assignment that will require students to apply the scientific method to the inquiry process.
 Once again, it is suggested that you consider coupling the writing across the curriculum assignment with this project. - 2.
 Distribute a copy of the Scientific Reasoning Rubric (Appendix A) to each student.
 This will identify to the student what is expected of them and how the assignment will be graded. - 3.
 The assignment should be assessed using the attached MCC Scientific Reasoning Rubric Reporting Form (Appendix I).
 Only assess those criteria that are appropriate to the assignment.
 The results must be reported on this rubric and electronically submitted to the College at the end of the semester. - a.
 As with all assessment-related information you are required to complete, this form must be submitted electronically by the last day of the semester.
 In order to submit the forms electronically, you will need to save the form on your computer as a .pdf file.
 Once you have saved the form, you will send it as an attachment to Tom Morris at tomm@mesalands.edu.
 DO NOT submit the form using the "Submit Form" button in the right upper corner of the document.
+It is critical that when submitting the electronic forms that they be submitted using the correct naming conventions outlined below.
 Dr. Kaatz can be contacted at either philipk@mesalands.edu or 575.461.4413 x128 if you have any questions about your electronic submittals. - 4.
 Once you have assessed every student's scientific reasoning-related assignment, identify which students have successfully completed an identified laboratory science course (see footnote) with a passing grade of A, B, or C. This can be accomplished by simply asking each student whether or not they have passed one of the identified lab courses prior to enrolling in your course.
-If a student is presently enrolled in one of the laboratory science courses but has not completed that class by the time this assignment is completed, that student will be identified as not having completed a lab science course. - 5.
-Identify the total number of students achieving each proficiency level by filling in the respective criteria box (based on whether or not they have previously completed a lab science class). - 6.
-You will electronically submit two forms.
-One form will report the achievement levels of all students who have not completed an identified lab science course.
-The second form will report the achievement levels of all students who have previously completed an identified lab science course.
+If a student is presently enrolled in one of the laboratory science courses but has not completed that class by the time this assignment is completed, that student will be identified as not having completed a lab science course.